DoganM95/Red-Magic/Led Control.md

 - 46: fan led only on: blinks cyan & blue
 - 47: fan led only on: blinks green & yellow
 - 48: fan led only on: breathes pink
+- 49: fan led only on: breathes orange
+- 50: fan led only on: breathes yellow
+- 51: fan led only on: breathes green
+- 52: fan led only on: breathes cyan
+- 53: fan led only on: breathes blue
+- 54: fan led only on: breathes pink
+- 55: fan led only on: breathes orange